jgosar/mine-city-2000/README.md

 ![](https://raw.githubusercontent.com/jgosar/mine-city-2000/master/screens/mc2k-b.PNG)

+## Overview

+The program works by reading a *.sc2 city file created by SimCity 2000.
+It then maps the terrain and places all the buildings into a Minecraft world.

 See it in action:

 https://www.youtube.com/watch?v=R6RW6WouGbE

 https://www.youtube.com/watch?v=Z3FkM7GLxKo

+## Projects

 The repository contains these projects:
 - SimCityReader: Reads information about the city map from a *.sc2 city file